act65/masters-thesis/sprints/inverse-energy/irl.md

 \end{align}
 $$

 The product can be turned into a sum of log probabilities.
 Thus we can train per step rather than per trajectory. $p(\tau)$ can be decomposed as we have access to the true state $s_t$.
-We can use the markov property to ensure that ...

-- __End-to-end.__ Could use GPI and make sure the whole thing is end-to-end differentiable.

 ### Inversion

-> If we ahve the value fn and the optimal policy then how can we estimate the reward?
+> If we have the value fn and the optimal policy then how can we estimate the reward?

 What is the opposite of diffusion?
 Is it possible to run dynamic programming backwards in time?